I'm a librarian, author, editor, web

 bibliography

-Historical Novels Review and the Professional Reading Column
+Historical Novels Review for the past 12 years; I also serve as Professional Reading Column

 Editor for Public

 Services Quarterly.
-I have also served as the North
+Previously, I served as the North

 American Regional Editor for Reference Reviews and as the editor of